 - NR PRS-based positioning measurements,

 can be only associated to one measurement gap pattern.
-Requirements for [concurrent measurement gaps with NCSG] apply provided that each frequency layer is only associated with one concurrent measurement gap with NCSG, and at least one of the gaps in [concurrent measurement gaps with NCSG] is NCSG.
-There can be one or more frequency layers associated with each concurrent measurement gap with NCSG.
+Requirements for [concurrent measurement gaps with NCSG] apply provided that each frequency layer is only associated with one concurrent measurement gap or one NCSG, and at least one of the gaps is NCSG.
+There can be one or more frequency layers associated with each concurrent measurement gap or each NCSG.
 [Furthermore, if the UE is not capable of [concurrentMeasGapEUTRA-r17][2], all E-UTRAN measurement objects are expected to be associated with a single measurement gap or NCSG.]

-The requirements in clause 9.1.2 are also applicable for the UE capable of and configured with multiple [concurrent measurement gap with NCSG] patterns within one measurement gap pattern.
-The requirements in clause 9.1.9 are also applicable for the UE capable of and configured with multiple [concurrent measurement gap with NCSG] patterns within each NCSG pattern.
+The requirements in clause 9.1.2 are also applicable for the UE, capable of and configured with multiple [concurrent measurement gap with NCSG] patterns, within one measurement gap pattern.
+The requirements in clause 9.1.9 are also applicable for the UE, capable of and configured with multiple [concurrent measurement gap with NCSG] patterns, within each NCSG pattern.

 9.1.13.3 Collision involving NCSGs